Work Visa Information

 • Have patience and trust in the process

-We understand that working Monday through Saturday and all holiday camps is a huge commitment.
-Depending on the success of the new online adult program, we may be able to balance some of your hours working teaching online in the morning or other evenings instead of Home Circle.
+We understand that working Monday through Saturday and potentially all holiday camps is a huge commitment.
+Depending on the success of the new online adult program, we may be able to balance some of your hours working teaching online in the morning or other evenings instead of Home Circle, but we have not been able to implement this opportunity in the 2023/24 school year, so it is not something you should rely on.

 We all know how tedious and impractical working with the Spanish bureaucracy can be for certain things.
-Therefore, anyone who is interested in this opportunity, should start gathering all of the required information and documents now, to be turned in after the holidays in January for the next school year.
+Therefore, anyone who is interested in this opportunity, should start gathering all of the required information and documents now, to be turned in after the holidays in February for the next school year.
+You will not be able to officially submit the application more than 60 days before your current visa/TIE expires, but it’s always good to get ahead of the game.

 We have compiled a list of documents that others have had requested in their experiences to help guide you.
-The lawyers may ask you for others, but this is a great start, especially for those you will need appointments/citas for.
+You may be asked for others, but this is a great start, especially for those you will need appointments/citas for.
+Please remember that many documents only have a three month validity period.

 Documents needed: